wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create real native mobile apps for iPhone, iPad and Android with your WordPress site.
-No coding required.
+The simple and professional solution to build your own native mobile apps.
+Takes minutes and no coding.

 == Description ==